LightJack05/CrunchBound/BUILDING.md

 If you would like to build crunchbound from source, please follow the instructions in this file.
 If you encounter any issues, please do not hesitate to open an issue on GitHub.

+> [!NOTE]
+> This guide will assume you are using an Arch Linux System.
+If you are not, please make sure you adapt the steps as needed to set up everything on your distro.
+The dependencies stay the same, but they may be installed in a different way.
+> If your distribution does not provide you with a package for the dependencies, please refer directly to the library documentation for installation instructions.

 ## Build time dependencies
 CrunchBound uses shared libraries and needs them installed at compile- and runtime.
 The required libraries are: